AmarPan/simon-game/README.md

  <h5 align="center">by Amar Panjwani</h5>

 ## Description
-This game is a recreation of the 90s children's favorite and classic of the same name by Milton-Bradley.
+This game is a recreation of the 90s memory game and classic of the same name by Milton-Bradley.

 The goal of the game is to press the colors in the exact same pattern and order as the computer, which gets longer and longer at each level.